elavia/coupled_bem_acoustic/README.md

 aided with the computer.
 There is a gap in between.
 * Concerning scattering, a mesh is a representation of the scatterer's object appropriate only in a range of frequencies.
-Make sure that a proper relation between the acoustic wavelength and the segment longitudes in the mesh is fulfilled (some details in the paper).
+Make sure that a proper relation between the acoustic wavelength and the triangle's longitude in the mesh is fulfilled (some details in the paper).

 ## Memory considerations